chloebanksweb/chloebanks.co.uk/content/posts/second-post.md

 navclass: "blog"
 series: ""
 tags: [writing, competitions]
-title: "Second Post: One with a Longer Title"
+title: "Second Post: One with a Longer Title That Wraps Onto Two Lines"
 ---

 ### Hello there.